PaulleDemon/Email-automation/readme.md

   <img src="logos/atmailwin-logo.svg" alt="CupidCues icon" width="200px" height="200px"/>
 </p>

 An open-source email automation tool.
-Schedule, personalize and send!
+Schedule, personalize, and send!
 <br/>
 <br/>
 Have you ever meticulously crafted a personalized email to a potential employer or business and waited eagerly for a response that never arrived?
 It's a common scenario, and the disappointment is palpable.
 Creating highly personalized emails is time-consuming and often doesn't yield the desired results.
 AtMailWin offers a workaround - the ability to create semi-personalized emails, schedule them send them in bulk to multiple recipients.